Market

 The Company primarily earns revenue by providing Health care services.

-Revenue is recognised when the amount of revenue can be reliably measured, it is probable that future
+Revenue is recognized when the amount of revenue can be reliably measured, it is probable that future

 economic benefits will flow to the entity and specific criteria have been met as described below.